Doors Don't Route: Cloud-Hosting UniFi Access with VXLAN-over-IPSec

 unifi-access 80/tcp, 443/tcp, 8080/tcp, 12442-12443/tcp

-That output is wrong.
-There is no 0.0.0.0:443->443/tcp.
-The ports are exposed but not published.
-On the host, ss -tlnp shows no docker-proxy listening anywhere.
+There was no 0.0.0.0:443->443/tcp.
+The ports were exposed, not published.
+On the host, ss -tlnp showed no docker-proxy listening anywhere.

 Two-phase Docker network attach